timothyahwang/openvm/docs/specs/vm/ISA.md

 ### System Calls

 There are currently no system calls.
 System calls are used when the ISA and system are customized separately.
-Since axVM controls both the ISA and the underlying virtual machine, we use custom opcodes directly whenever possible.
+Since OpenVM controls both the ISA and the underlying virtual machine, we use custom opcodes directly whenever possible.

 <!--
 Currently we have no need for `ECALLBREAK`, but we include it for future use.